sematext/docs/docs/integration/elasticsearch-integration.md

 ![Elasticsearch Counterpart](../images/integrations/elasticsearch-counterpart.gif)

 Having both Elasticsearch Logs and Monitoring Apps lets you correlate performance metrics and logs, and accelerate troubleshooting using [Split Screen](https://sematext.com/docs/guide/split-screen/) for faster resolution.
 For example, correlating metrics (such as CPU, memory usage, disk I/O) with logs (search queries, indexing operations), you can identify if a sudden spike in resource usage aligns with a specific type of query or indexing operation.
 This correlation helps in optimizing queries, indexing strategies, or scaling resources to maintain optimal performance.
+Or if you see logs of a node restarting, metrics let you see the impact on the rest of the cluster in terms of CPU, GC, and other metrics.
+Including query time metrics, even if you don't collect slowlogs from [all] queries.

 To [explore logs and services](https://sematext.com/docs/monitoring/autodiscovery/) across multiple hosts, navigate to [Fleet & Discovery > Discovery > Services](https://apps.sematext.com/ui/fleet-and-discovery/discovery/services) (or  [Sematext Cloud Europe](https://apps.eu.sematext.com/ui/fleet-and-discovery/discovery/services)).
 From there, you can create additional [Apps](https://sematext.com/docs/guide/app-guide/) or stream data to existing ones without requiring any additional installations.